Odyssey of the Mind

 Tuesdays, Wednesdays, Thursdays, and Fridays after school from 2:45 – 3:45

-Description – The computer lab is open and available for students in the morning and after school.
+Description – The computer lab is open and available for students after school.
 The lab is helpful to students that have online homework assignments and group projects due.
-Teachers are there to assist with technical issues and access homework assignments.
+A teacher is there to assist with technical issues and access homework assignments.
 Students are also able to play school appropriate computer games with friends.

 National Junior Honor Society